Weshnaw/thermal-printer/README.md

   - such as the IP address of mqtt
 - refactor the multi-core to be more clear and concise
 - update which mqtt crate used to have async as first class
+- a method to calibrate power status ADC automatically